42akurz/42_so_long/README.md

 ```bash
 ./so_long maps/map.ber
 ```
 > There are maps included in the 'maps' folder

+## Controls

 * You move the Player by using W (up), A (left), S (down), D (right).
 * You win if you get in the exit after collecting all the 'golden rings'